 When you're ready to relax from all this outdoor adventure, unwind with a cruise along the sparkling Susquehanna River, sip PA wines or enjoy craft brews along our Cumberland Valley Beer Trail, or pair your wine and beer with a visit to our many specialty shops.

-Cumberland Valley's dining options include over 30 restaurants in downtown Carlisle, steak and seafood options, waterfront hotspots, and favorites in Mechanicsburg, Camp Hill & the West Shore.
+Cumberland Valley's dining options include more than 20 restaurants in downtown Carlisle, steak and seafood options, waterfront hotspots, and favorites in Mechanicsburg, Camp Hill & the West Shore.
 You can also sort and browse all restaurant locations and types here.

 With all these great things to explore in Cumberland Valley, you'll want to stay the whole weekend.
 Lodging choices range from downtown hotels and charming bed and breakfasts to the newly-renovated Allenberry Resort.
 Find all your lodging options here.